 Find your competitive advantage and drive brand strategy

 Identifying what differentiates your brand, product or service from other players in the industry is one of the main benefits of competitor analysis, and is crucial to increasing sales and building customer loyalty.
-By understanding the strengths of your brand, recognising your weaknesses and finding your unique value proposition, you’ll know exactly what it is that you bring the table.
+By understanding the strengths of your brand, recognizing your weaknesses and finding your unique value proposition, you’ll know exactly what it is that you bring to the table.

 Armed with this knowledge, you can communicate your true value to consumers, adapt your brand and communications strategy accordingly and win back market share.

 Understand your competitor’s current business strategy

 “If you know thy enemy and know thyself, you need not fear the result of a thousand battles”.Sun Tzu

 Just as it is important to find your competitive advantage, if you know your competition’s movements, weak spots, strengths and marketing strategies, you can ultimately stay ahead of the game.
 Businesses need to know who their competition is, what they are doing or have already tried to do, in order to discover traits and tactics that they can use to their advantage.
 Often, a real benefit of competitor analysis is learning what your competitors are doing before trying out something new yourself.

 Competitor analysis can help you understand the current frustrations of customers and ultimately uncover new opportunities for your business.
 By understanding where your competitors are missing the mark, you have a chance to exploit these gaps in the market and provide consumers with an effective solution.
 For new companies and those looking to expand, by identifying white space or finding a niche you can be assured that you’re not entering an overcrowded market.

 Using Relative Insight to better know your competition

 Our unique technology compares two or more qualitative data sets, pinpointing the linguistic features that are more prevalent in one text over another – the words, phrases, topics, grammar and emotions that competitors and consumers are more likely to use.